tristanpenman/valijson/README.md

 ## Dependencies ##

-Valijson requires a compiler with C++11 support.
+Valijson requires a compiler with full C++11 support.
+Please note that versions of GCC prior to 4.9.0 had incomplete `<regex>` support, so `pattern` constraints may not work.
+If using GCC, it is recommended that you use GCC 5.0 or later.

 When building the test suite, Boost 1.54, Qt 5 and Poco are optional dependencies.